kshulgina/codetta/README.md

 ### Parallelizing the alignment step on a computing cluster

 Codetta is default set up to run locally.
 However, the `codetta_align` step can start to take a long time for longer genomes.
-For instance, a 4 Mb genome takes about 10 minutes on a MacBook Pro.
-If you're analyzing a large genome or many sequences, we recommended parallelizing the analysis on a computing cluster.
+For instance, a 4 Mb bacterial genome takes about 10 minutes on a MacBook Pro.
+If you're analyzing a large genome or many sequences, we recommended parallelizing the `codetta_align` step on a computing cluster.

 This is simple for clusters using a SLURM job scheduler.
 Install Codetta following the usual steps.
 Then, manually edit the